Subject38/bemapi/readme.md

 * ``registered`` – The integer UTC unix timestamp of profile registration.
 If unavailable, this should be set to -1.
 * ``updated`` – The integer UTC unix timestamp of the last profile update.
 If unavailable, this should be set to -1.
 * ``plays`` – The integer total number of plays this user has logged using this profile.

+### DDR Additional Attributes and Documentation

+The following attributes should be returned (if available) by all profiles belonging to the DDR series.

+* ``area`` - The integer area code as set when creating a profile on DDR.
+If unavailable, this should be set to -1.

+### IIDX Additional Attributes and Documentation

+The following attributes should be returned (if available) by all profiles belonging to the DDR series.

+* ``area`` - The integer prefecture code as set when creating a profile on IIDX.
+If unavailable, this should be set to -1.
+* ``qpro`` - An object representing the player's qpro, with the following attributes:
+  * ``head`` - The integer representation of the game's current setting for qpro head.
+If unavailable, this should be set to -1.
+  * ``hair`` - The integer representation of the game's current setting for qpro hair.
+If unavailable, this should be set to -1.
+  * ``face`` - The integer representation of the game's current setting for qpro face.
+If unavailable, this should be set to -1.
+  * ``body`` - The integer representation of the game's current setting for qpro body.
+If unavailable, this should be set to -1.
+  * ``hand`` - The integer representation of the game's current setting for qpro hand.
+If unavailable, this should be set to -1.

+### Jubeat Additional Attributes and Documentation

+Currently Jubeat has no additional attributes that are recognized by the API.

+### Museca Additional Attribute and Documentation

+Currently Museca has no additional attributes that are recognized by the API.

+### Pop’n Music Additional Attributes and Documentation

+The following attributes should be returned (if available) by all profiles belonging to the Pop'n Music series.

+* ``character`` - The integer character code as set when creating a profile on Pop'n Music.
+If unavailable, this should be set to -1.

+### Reflec Beat Additional Attributes and Documentation

+Currently Reflec Beat has no additional attributes that are recognized by the API.

+### SDVX Additional Attributes and Documentation

+Currently SDVX has no additional attributes that are recognized by the API.